Desbeers/Chord-Provider/README.md

 - It has a 'browser' for your songs if you select a folder.
 - It can export your songs to PNG images.
 Can't get PDF done yet; work in progess.
+- It can play chords with MIDI.
+- It can transpose a song
 - It has a 'quick view' plugin for ChordPro files.

 ### Limitations